Chandan9898Kumar/maching_coding/src/JavaScript/POLY_FILLS/POLY_FILLS.md

     console.log(error, "error >>>>>>>>>>>>>>>");
   });

 `Method 2.
-Here we simply using new Promise() method instead of creating a promise from scratch just like Above`;
+Here we simply using new Promise() method instead of creating a promise from scratch just like Above` It is More Optimized;

 Promise.PromiseAll = function (arrayOfPromises) {
   return new Promise((resolve, reject) => {